-- If the entrance is not preventing sediment from being tracked onto pavement, then alternative measures to keep the streets free of sediment shall be used.
+- Construction entrances should avoid crossing existing sidewalks and back of walk drains if at all possible.
+If a construction entrance must cross a sidewalk or back of walk drain, the full length of the sidewalk and back of walk drain must be covered and protected from sediment leaving the site. - If the entrance is not preventing sediment from being tracked onto pavement, then alternative measures to keep the streets free of sediment shall be used.
 This may include replacement/cleaning of the existing quarry spalls, street sweeping, an increase in the dimensions of the entrance, or the installation of a wheel wash. - Any sediment that is tracked onto pavement shall be removed by shoveling or street sweeping.
-The sediment collected by sweeping shall be removed or stabilized on site.
+The sediment collected by sweeping shall be removed or stabilized onsite.
 The pavement shall not be cleaned by washing down the street, except when high efficiency sweeping is ineffective and there is a threat to public safety.
-If it is necessary to wash the streets, the construction of a small sump to contain the wash water shall be considered.
+If it is necessary to wash the streets, the construction of a small sump to contain the wash water may be required.
 The sediment would then be washed into the sump where it can be controlled. - Perform street sweeping by hand or with a high efficiency sweeper.
-Do not use a non-high efficiency mechanical sweeper because this creates dust and throws soils into storm systems or conveyance ditches. - Any quarry spalls that are loosened from the pad, which end up on the roadway shall be removed immediately. - If vehicles are entering or exiting the site at points other than the construction entrance(s), fencing (see BMP C103) shall be installed to control traffic. - Upon project completion and site stabilization, all construction accesses intended as permanent access for maintenance shall be permanently stabilized.
+Do not use a non-high efficiency mechanical sweeper as these sweepers create dust and throw soil into nearby storm systems or conveyance ditches. - Any quarry spalls that are loosened from the pad, which end up on the roadway shall be removed immediately. - If vehicles are entering or exiting the site at points other than the construction entrance(s), fencing (see BMP C103: High Visibility Fence) shall be installed to control traffic. - Upon project completion and site stabilization, all construction accesses intended as permanent access for maintenance shall be permanently stabilized.